|

 | Crop of ISO 1600 | Crop of ISO 3200 | Crop of ISO 5000 |

 The web site DxOMark tests cameras and reports the highest ISO speed at which cameras continue to deliver excellent picture quality.
-Here are some of their ratings, to which I've added the sensor area and approximate price:
+Here are a few of their ratings, to which I've added the sensor area and approximate price:

 | Highest Excellent ISO | Camera | Sensor Area | Price |